Error while fetching details, please try login again.

 Background

-DPSS complies with CDSS Division 21-107, which requires dissemination of information and ensuring that customers are advised of their right to free interpretive services.
+DPSS complies with CDSS Division 21-107, which requires the dissemination of information to ensure that customers are advised of their right to free interpretive services.
 When DPSS and contracted staff have information that a customer needs an interpreter, staff must offer and provide an interpreter at each contact.
-As stated in All County Letter 06-20, Interpretive Services, DPSS’ obligation to provide interpretive services may be met using a variety of methods, which may include certified bilingual staff and contracted interpreters, including telephone interpretive services.
-The provision of bilingual and interpreter services to NE/LEP individuals by departmental staff must always be prompt and without undue delay.
-The Department has a duty to communicate effectively with all NE/LEP individuals, this includes those who speak non-threshold languages.
-For the purposes of compliance, a threshold language constitutes customer’s primary language when that language represents 5% or more of the caseload for a given program or location.
-Currently, DPSS required threshold languages are: Armenian, Cambodian, Chinese, Farsi, Korean, Russian, Spanish, Tagalog and Vietnamese.
+As stated in All County Letter 06-20, Interpretive Services, DPSS’ obligation to provide interpretive services, may be met using a variety of methods, which may include certified bilingual staff and contracted interpreters, including telephone interpretive services.
+The provision of bilingual and interpretive services to LEP individuals by departmental staff must always be prompt and without undue delay.
+The Department has a duty to communicate effectively with all LEP individuals, this includes those who speak non-threshold languages.
+For the purposes of compliance, a threshold language constitutes a customer’s primary language when that language represents 5% or more of the caseload for a given program or location.
+Currently, DPSS required threshold languages are: Armenian, Cambodian, Chinese, Farsi, Korean, Russian, Spanish, Tagalog, and Vietnamese.

 Definitions

-American Sign Language (ASL) Video Remote Interpretation (VRI)
+American Sign Language (ASL) – English Interpreters (ASL)

 Certified Deaf Interpreter (CDI)